Career HubResume

 The pitfalls of resume lying go beyond legal issues.

-Being caught lying can severely damage your professional reputation, leading to the loss of a job offer or termination.
+Being caught lying can severely damage your professional reputation, leading to the loss of a job offer or a termination.
 It can also make it difficult to secure future employment.

 Employers value integrity, and a single instance of dishonesty can overshadow your entire career.